lucques/conjin/src/modules-shared/template-exam/README.md

 # template-exam

-Template for tests and exams
+Template for tests and exams.

+Note: `print-mode` must be manually activated.

 ## Supported modules
+- By extension, all modules supported by:
+    - `template-navigable`
-- `doc-extensions`
+    - `template-bootstrapped`